walkerlj0/Selenium_Course_Example_Code/tips/python/content/chapters/02-download-a-file.md

 ## Expected Behavior

-When we save this file and run it (e.g., `python download.py` from the command-line) this is what will happen:
+When we save this file and run it (e.g., `python3 download.py` from the command-line) this is what will happen:

 + Create a uniquely named temp directory in the present working directory
 + Open the browser